quabot/quabot.github.io/docs/modules/tickets.md

 - Transfer/Escalate
 - Claim/Unclaim

-You can choose to have staff be the only ones to delete or add users to tickets.
-There is no other customization at this time.
+You can enable the option to allow only staff members to add/remove users to and from tickets.

-Each button however, is customizable.
-There are always various buttons in a ticket, from Claim to Delete.
-Each button has some permission controls:
+Most permissions for actions (such as close, delete, claim etc.) can be customized and have the following settings:

-- **Support Only:** Only the support team can use the button.
+- **Support Only:** Only the support team can do the action.
+- **Added Users Blocked:** Blocks users that are not staff or ticket owners from using this.
-- **Allowed Roles:** Roles that can use the button.
-(Support team only restrictions still apply)
+- **Allowed Roles:** Roles that can perform the action.
+(Support team only & Added Users Blocked restrictions still apply)
-- **Blocked Roles:** Roles that **cannot** use the button.
-(Support team only restrictions still apply)
+- **Blocked Roles:** Roles that **cannot** perform the action.
+(Support team only & Added Users Blocked restrictions still apply)

-We are working on a revamped permissions system.
-This will be released in a future update (Tickets pt.
-II)
+Some cannot be changed such as escalate, these actions are, and will remain, staff only.
+The permissions also automatically apply to the buttons, and can be configured on the buttons page too.

+There are also panel-level allowed and blocked roles.
+These are required or blocked from creating tickets in that panel.

 #### (Staff) Threads